scalamolecule/sbt-molecule/README.md

 4. Package both the source code and compiled classes into two `jar`s and place them in the `lib` directory of your module
 5. Remove the generated source code and compiled classes

-Molecule create the `jars` so that you can use the boilerplate code without having to recompile any generated boilerplate code each time you recompile your project.
+The MoleculePlugin create the `jars` so that you can use the boilerplate code without having to recompile any generated boilerplate code each time you recompile your project.
 In our demo example two jars are created:

 ![](img/jars.png)